zkVerify/ultrahonk_verifier/README.md

 ## Usage

-Below, we present a basic use case of verifying an UltraHonk zk-SNARK proof using our implementation.
+Below, we present a basic use case of verifying an UltraHonk zk-SNARK proof using our implementation:

 ```rust
 extern crate alloc;